smallk/smallk.github.io/documentation_tools.md

 		circuit
 		...

 The third file required by the preprocessor is a ‘documents file’.
 This is another simple ASCII text file containing one entry per line.
 Entries represent document names or other unique identifiers.
 The smallk/data folder also contains a sample documents file called ‘documents.txt’.
-The first few entries of this file are:
+The first few entries of this file are:[--back to top--](#top)

 <h2 id="cmd_options"> Command Line Options </h2>

 The preprocessor binary is called ‘preprocess_tf’, to emphasize the fact that it operates on term-frequency matrices.
 If the binary is run with no arguments, it prints out the following information: